 Tomihisa Sakai produced a blog page on his VIP2K.
 It's in Japanese, but Herb Johnson made a quick translation of it here.The VIP figured prominently in the early electronic music scene.
 Here are some examples of music produced by the VIP in 1978.

-Paul Schmidt (youtuuba) made a detailed Youtube video on the VIP2K.
+Paul Schmidt (youtuuba) made a detailed Youtube video of a pre-production VIP2K.
 Check it out here.
 He also made a nice keyboard overlay (pictured above).

 Chuck Yakym and Marcel van Tongeren added PAL (50Hz) support for European and Far East TV monitors.
-Note that you need to specify PAL when you order the kit, or download the 2716-pal.hex file (above) to make your own EPROM.
+Please specify PAL when you order the kit, or download the 2716-pal.hex file (above) to make your own EPROM.

 VIP2K reproduction of RCA VIP © 2019-2023 by Lee A. Hart.
 Created 9/14/2018.
 Last update 7/10/2023.